Levant-vACC/Levant-vACC-library/docs/vACC policies/ATS Policy/ATS Training Policy.md

 ### Availability Requirements

 - **Maintaining Availability**: Students must keep their availability on their discord training thread up-to-date at all times while holding a position within a training plan.
-- **Diverse Availability**: Students should aim to provide a wide range of availability—including daytime, evenings, and weekends—where possible.
+- **Diverse Availability**: Students should aim to provide a wide range of availability.
+Including daytime, evenings, and weekends where possible.
 As mentors and instructors may be located in different time zones, flexibility significantly increases the likelihood of receiving training sessions.
 - **Session Cancellations**: If a student needs to cancel a scheduled session or withdraw a session request, they must either remove their availability on their discord training thread or notify their mentor or instructor directly with a minimum notice time of **12 hours**.
 Failing to do so will result in the student's training being delayed.

 ### Recommendations to Improve Training Opportunities